Blog

 When using DMARC for the first time, start it in “monitor” mode so that you can observe and tweak it as you go along.
 Once you’re satisfied that genuine emails are not getting filtered, you can move to “enforcement” mode to start rejecting and quarantining emails.

 You can also test your DMARC policies by using the pct tag.
 By default, every email is checked (pct=100) but you can set a value between 1-100 until you are confident your policies are working.
-For example, pct=20 means check 20% of my email for DMARC compliance.
+For example, pct=20 means check 20% of my emails for DMARC compliance.

 5. Secure your networks